ludvigbostrom/DevBarGnome/README.md

     cp -ar devbar@trioptima ~/.local/share/gnome-shell/extensions

+or (repo directory)

+    ln -s devbar@trioptima ~/.local/share/gnome-shell/extensions/devbar@trioptima

 Then logout and log back in again.

-Should show up in panel.
+Should show up in tweaks application, make sure to enable it there.

 #### Setup
 Click on preferences to setup which Url and refresh intervals.